-Medicare Risk Adjustment (MRA) and Commercial Risk Adjustment (CRA) Programs
+Medicare Risk Adjustment (MRA)

-Risk adjustment is the way that payments to health plans are changed to take into account a person's health status.
-As a component of the health care reform, this payment methodology was developed in part by CMS and later adopted by HHS.
+Risk adjustment is the way that payments to health plans are changed to consider a person's health status.
+As a component of the health care reform, this payment methodology was developed in part by CMS.
 It is designed to improve coverage, preserve consumer choice and improve quality of care for patients.

-Comparison of MRA and CRA
+Highlights of MRA

-CMS-HCC MRA HHS-HCC CRA Used by CMS to pay Medicare Advantage plans for enrollees Used by CMS to pay health insurers in Affordable Care Act marketplace Is a prospective model that uses diagnoses from a base period to predict costs in a future period Base year (current year) diagnoses determine next year's reimbursement rates and funding Is a concurrent model that uses diagnoses from a time period to predict cost in that same period Uses current year diagnosis coding to set risk payments in current year Developed for >65-year-olds and disabled patients of all ages Developed for all age patients Pediatrics and obstetrics diagnosis codes are not assigned risk values Includes categories for infants, children and adults, and includes obstetrical diagnoses Does not include drug costs Includes drug costs Model used by many software programs, integrated into EMR systems.
-Model less well known by medical practices Rulemaking: Proposal at the end of December, final rates in April Payment to health insurers for caring for sicker patients with chronic and complex conditions
+CMS-HCC MRA Used by CMS to pay Medicare Advantage plans for enrollees Is a prospective model that uses diagnoses from a base period to predict costs in a future period.
+Base year (current year) diagnoses determine next year's reimbursement rates and funding.
+Developed for patients >65-year-old and disabled patients of all ages Pediatrics and obstetrics diagnosis codes are not assigned risk values Does not include drug costs Model used by many software programs, integrated into EMR systems Rulemaking: Proposal at the end of December, final rates in April